Freedom of Information Policy

 1. Introduction

-The purpose of PIRC’s Freedom of Information Policy is to set out the arrangements for the processing of requests made for information to PIRC.
+The purpose of PIRC’s Freedom of Information Policy is to set out the arrangements for the processing of requests for information made to PIRC.

 2. Legal Background